boyeoon/commit-translator/README.md

 #### 1.1.
 If you don’t want to use Poetry

-- If you prefer not to install Poetry, you can install the openai and python-dotenv packages globally.
+- If you prefer not to install `Poetry`, you can install the `openai` and `python-dotenv` packages globally.
 Use the command below to install the packages:

     ```bash
     pip install openai python-dotenv